YOGA FOR OSTEOPOROSIS

 In addition to yoga poses, classes also include myofascial release and resistance work using Thera-Bands.

 The myofascial work releases tension in the connective tissues.
-It helps alleviate pain and improve flexibility and mobility of the body, which in turn improves your alignment (posture) and makes your yoga practice safer and more effective.
+It helps alleviate pain and improve the flexibility and mobility of the body, which in turn improves your alignment (posture) and makes your yoga practice safer and more effective.

 The resistance work makes your muscles stronger and may also increase the strength of your bones.